 Free museums in San Francisco

-11. Explore the SF Cable Car Museum
+13. SF Cable Car Museum

 San Francisco’s iconic cable cars are national landmarks, so it’s only fitting that there’s a museum dedicated to them!
-See 19th-century cable cars, mechanical displays, photographs and more at this nonprofit museum that works to preserve SF’s long and storied cable car history.
+See 19th-century cable cars, mechanical displays, photographs, and more at this nonprofit museum that works to preserve SF’s long and storied cable car history.

-If you’re looking for more background on the cable cars, consider visiting Woods Division Carpentry Shop in the Dogpatch, where you can see master carpenters restoring the cable cars before your eyes!
+If you’re looking for more background on the cable cars, consider visiting Woods Division Carpentry Shop in the Dogpatch, where you can see master carpenters restoring the cable cars before your eyes.

-12. Check out the McElroy Octagon House
+14. McElroy Octagon House

 Have you seen this bizarre blue home in Russian Hill?
 The McElroy Octagon House is a famous reminder of the octagon craze of the 19th century, and it continues to turn heads even 160 years after it was built.
+The house is now a free museum available for the public to visit on certain days of the year.

-13. Take a trip back in time at the Society of California Pioneers Museum
+15. Society of California Pioneers Museum

 The Society of California Pioneers was established back in 1850, when California was recognized as the 31st state.
 Since then, the society has worked to collect and preserve the memory of California history.
 Today, the society continues to be under the leadership of descendants of those early pioneers.
 They display rotating exhibits at the Pioneer Hall museum, and maintain the Alice Phelan Sullivan Library, both of which are open and free to the public.

-14. See Coit Tower‘s Depression-era murals
+16. Coit Tower’s Depression-era murals

 Coit Tower has embellished San Francisco’s iconic skyline since its construction in 1933.
 In addition to the gorgeous views, it contains 26 beautiful murals, which are painted inside the base.
 Local artists painted the frescoes, which depict the Great Depression, in 1934.
 Visitors may view the artworks for free and join guided tours limited to 6 people.
 If you want to go to the top of the tower, it costs $7.

-15. Mark your calendar for free admission days at SF museums and gardens
+17. Free admission days at SF museums and gardens

 This list shows museums and gardens currently offering free admission days, plus other free admission tricks using your SF Public Library card and more.
 It’s a good idea to take a look at upcoming days at the beginning of each month.
-Here’s a summary:

-16. San Francisco’s new Institute of Contemporary Art
+18. Institute of Contemporary Art San Francisco

-17. Marine Mammal Hospital in Sausalito
+19. Marine Mammal Hospital in Sausalito

 The world’s largest marine mammal hospital is in nearby Sausalito.
 The free, 2,700-square-foot visitor center has been completely remodeled and now features interactive touch screens, a new art exhibit, and more.

-18. Free telescope viewings at Chabot Space & Science Center
+20. Chabot Space & Science Center

 Free public art in San Francisco